ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 This model is simplified.
 In reality, search engines do much more than just match keywords.
-They also rank pages by relevance and take many details into account, such as whether letters are uppercase or lowercase, and whether the user is combining terms with “and” or “or”.
+They also rank pages by relevance and take many details into account, such as whether letters are uppercase or lowercase, and whether the user is combining terms with "and" or "or".

 #### Databases